 A burndown chart is used to efficiently calculate whether your team has enough time to complete their work, and is commonly used while working in short iterations.
 Not only can it help determine project completion dates, but it can also give you insight into how your team works.

 There are two types of burndown charts: Agile burndown charts and sprint burndown charts.
 An Agile burndown chart is used by Agile teams to enable tasks to move quickly.
 A sprint burndown chart is used by development teams when working in short sprints.

 Need help with sprint planning?
-Use our sprint planning template to keep your next sprint on track.Try Agile software with Asana
+Use our sprint planning template to keep your next sprint on track.Manage Agile teams with Asana

 A burnup chart is used to track how much work has been completed.
 Both a burndown chart and a burnup chart keep you informed about different moving parts within a project, which is why they are frequently used together.

 A burndown chart works by estimating the amount of work needed to be completed and mapping it against the time it takes to complete work.
 The objective is to accurately depict time allocations and to plan for future resources.

 Burndown charts are used by a variety of teams, but are most commonly used by Agile teams.
 That’s because these charts are best at analyzing short iterations such as sprints.
 Now that you know how a burndown chart works, let’s find out how to read a burndown chart.